There are so many fun things to do in Rochester for both families with kids and adults.

 Along the way, you may see partridge and pheasant.
 Check maps for circular routes using county roads.

-This lovely reservoir on the edge of downtown offers great things to do in Rochester for people looking for outdoor relaxation.
+Silver Lake Park is on the edge of downtown and offers great things to do in Rochester for people looking for outdoor relaxation.

 Grab some take-out for lunch and have a picnic at any of the tables available along the lake.